LouayAD/LadWorker/README.md

 GetData(url, responseType);
 ```

+- data = QUrlQuery
+- url = QUrl
+- responseType is an enum where you can choose one of the following types { JSON_ARRAY, BYTE_ARRAY, NO_REPLY }

 ### Notes:
 - Both of PostData & GetData are booleans.
-They return true if request was successsfull and false otherwise.
+They return true if the connection is successsfull and false otherwise.

-- Alternatively we could also call CurrentState function which will return an enum called WorkerState.
-The requesst is successful if the return value is WorkerState::CONNECTION_SUCCESSFUL & It is not seccessful if the return value is WorkerState::CONNECTION_FAILED
+- Alternatively we could also call CurrentState() function which returns an enum called WorkerState.
+The two important states for this scenario are CONNECTION_SUCCESSFUL & CONNECTION_FAILED

-- If the request was successful then depending on our ResponseType we call either the Json() or ByteArray() function to get the data that was returned from the server
+- If the request is successful then depending on the ResponseType we should call either the Json() or ByteArray() function to get the correct response that was returned from the server

+### Compatibility:
-- LadWorker is tested with Siteground and Hostgator-China shared hosting plans.
-I have been using it for over a year with no issues for my personal use.
-That being said, it is still possible that you encounter some issues in your use case.
-If so, pls reach out to me and explain the issue in details.
+- LadWorker is tested on Qt5.12+ & Qt6.2+ for windows.
+Connects fine with Siteground and Hostgator-China shared servers.

+- I have been using it for over a year with no issues for my personal use.
+However, it is possible to encounter some problems depending on your environment and use case.
+If so, pls reach out to me and explain the problem in details.

-- Pls keep in mind that some isses are due to server's configuration and require a fix on the server rather than the script.
+- Pls keep in mind that some isses are due to server's configuration and require a fix on the server.

 ### Examples: